 In addition to reports and studies, the personal accounts of two individuals involved in healthcare support this narrative.
 One of these individuals is Vanesa Hernandez (author's sister), Stan State alumna (Nursing) and now RN and BSN.
 Patient-assessments, medication administration, and documentation are only a few of the many tasks that nurses like Hernandez are responsible for – the ability to communicate efficiently with a diverse range of patients is critical for all these tasks.

-When asked about what some of the major persistent problems that she faces in her workplace, Hernandez identified language barriers between patients and healthcare professionals as one.
+When asked about some of the major persistent problems that she faces in her workplace, Hernandez identified language barriers between patients and healthcare professionals as one.

 According to Hernandez, these language barriers result in “patients having a difficult time trying to understand physicians or nurses who don’t speak their own language,” and this inability to communicate effectively is a recurring issue.
 Hernandez explains that, “we’re in charge of making sure that our patients understand their conditions, their treatments, and what the type of decisions about their health are being made.”
 All of which cannot be done adequately if good communication cannot be established.